mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What's the difference between surface-mount and through-hole components?
 Any tradeoffs?
 - How can you design a PCB for manufacturing?
 - What are a few test stations you would see on an electronics manufacturing/assembly line?
-- How do you increase rise time on I2C?
-- Why would rise time be too slow on I2C?
-- If the logic low state of signal doesn't reach logic-low threshold of device, what could be happening?
-- How many pins are needed?
-What if I have more slaves?
-- How interface with slaves?
-- How many slaves can there be?
-- Explain address/data frames.
-- Explain NACK/ACK.
-- Explain clock stretching.

 # Signals
 - Draw spectral content of square wave/pulse train.